-Make a Line Follower Robot in 10 Minutes
+How to Make a Line Follower Robot in 10 Minutes

-- Arduino / Arduino Clone or make your own custom arduino board with this tutorial.
+- Arduino / Arduino Clone or make your own custom Arduino board with this tutorial.

 - Two continuous rotation servo motors like this: Continuous rotation servo.

 - A ball caster: Ball caster.

 - An infrared sensor array like this: Pololu QTR-8A IR sensor array OR a set of six IR Leds and Detectors.

 - Resistors: 1K and 10K.

 - Two robot wheels like this, select wheels after checking if they fit in the servo: Robot wheels.

 - Chassis, usually a small acrylic board will do.

-- Four AA duracell batteries and battery holder.
+- Four AA Duracell batteries and battery holder.

 - Arduino IDE: Arduino.

 These robots usually use an array of IR (Infrared) sensors in order to calculate the reflectance of the surface beneath them.
-The basic criteria being that : The black line will have a lesser reflectance value (black absorbs light) than the lighter surface around it.
+The basic criteria being that the black line will have a lesser reflectance value (black absorbs light) than the lighter surface around it.
 This low value of reflectance is the parameter used to detect the position of the line by the robot.
 The higher value of reflectance will be the surface around the line.
 So in this linear array of IR sensors, if the leftmost/rightmost IR sensor presents the low value for reflectance, then the black line is towards the left/right of the robot correspondingly.
-The controller then compensates for this by signalling the motor to go in the opposite direction of the line.
+The controller then compensates for this by signaling the motor to go in the opposite direction of the line.

 The IR sensor array consists of individual IR LEDs and IR photodiodes.
 The IR light emitted by the LED strikes the surface and is reflected back to the IR photodiode.
 The photodiode then gives an output voltage proportional to the reflectance of the surface (high value for light surface and low for black/dark surface).

-Take the piece of acrylic board and stick the servo motors to the left and right edges using hotglue/super glue.
+Take the piece of acrylic board and stick the servo motors to the left and right edges using hot glue or super glue.
 Then attach the ball caster on the opposite edge.
-Take the pololu IR sensor array or your own sensor array and stick it on top of the two servo motors using a small plastic / foam piece.
+Take the pololu IR sensor array or your own sensor array and stick it on top of the two servo motors using a small piece of plastic or foam.
 The sensor must be positioned in such a way that it’s about 4-5mm from the ground for optimal performance.
-On the top side, stick the arduino board using double side tape, do the same for the battery holder.
-This is how it looks like :
+On the top side, stick the Arduino board using double sided tape, do the same for the battery holder.
+This is how it looks:

-Using Pololu QTR-8A Reflectance array sensor :
+Using Pololu QTR-8A Reflectance array sensor